Where are they now? Arsenal’s youngest Champions League side

 The forward fell down the pecking order under Arsene Wenger and moved to Everton in 2018 in search of regular first-team football.

-He has remained extremely Theo Walcott at Goodison Park.
+He remained extremely Theo Walcott at Goodison Park before returning to boyhood club Southampton in 2020.

 Ramsey proved to be one of the few success stories of this Arsenal side, despite breaking his leg two months after the game.

-The Welshman bounced back to become a key player for the Gunners, hitting two FA Cup-winning goals in 2014 and 2017.
+The Wales international bounced back to become a key player for the Gunners, hitting two FA Cup-winning goals in 2014 and 2017.

 Song became a fan favourite at the Emirates, and his impressive performances in the 2011-12 season saw him earn a move to Barcelona.